Flint water crisis charges dismissed against ex-Gov. Snyder

 FLINT, Mich.
 (AP) — A judge dismissed criminal charges against former Michigan Gov. Rick Snyder in the Flint water crisis, months after the state Supreme Court said indictments returned by a one-person grand jury were invalid.

-Snyder, a Republican who left office in 2019, was charged with two misdemeanor counts of misconduct in office.
+Snyder, a Republican who left office in 2019, was charged with two misdemeanor counts of willful neglect of duty.
 He was the first person in state history to be charged for alleged crimes related to service as governor.

 Snyder also is the eighth person to have a Flint water case thrown out after the Supreme Court’s unanimous June opinion.